 FRTEP: The USDA's Federally-Recognized Tribes Extension Program is only open to 1862 and 1890 Land-Grants.
 The program's stated purpose is: "supports extension agents on American Indian reservations and tribal jurisdictions to address the unique needs and problems of American Indian tribal nations.
-Emphasis is placed on assisting American Indians in the development of profitable farming and ranching techniques, providing 4-H and
+Emphasis is placed on assisting American Indians in the development of profitable farming and ranching techniques, providing 4-H and Youth development experiences for tribal youth, and providing education and outreach on tribally identified priorities (e.g., family resource management and nutrition) using a culturally sensitive approach."
+Ironically, the 1994 Land-Grants, which are chartered by and directly serve federally recognized American Indian tribes and are located on or near Indian reservations are the only category of land-grant institution that is barred from participating in this program.
+This omission in eligibility rights needs to be rectified.
+A clear step toward recognizing the 1994 Institutions as true partners in the nation's land-grant system would be to afford them eligibility to compete for grant funding under the Smith-Lever 3(d) programs, particularly the Children, Youth, and Families at Risk (CYFAR) program; and (2) Federally Recognized Tribes Extension Program (FRTEP).

-Youth development experiences for tribal youth, and providing education and outreach on tribally-identified priorities (e.g., family resource management and nutrition) using a culturally sensitive approach."
-Ironically, the 1994 Land-Grants, which are chartered by and directly serve federally recognized American Indian tribes and are located on or near Indian reservations are barred from participating in this program.
-This apparent oversight in eligibility rights needs to be rectified.
-A clear step toward recognizing the 1994 Institutions as true partners in the Land-Grant system would be to afford them eligibility to compete for grant funding under the Smith-Lever 3(d) programs, particularly the Children, Youth, and Families at Risk (CYFAR) program; and (2) Federally Recognized Tribes Extension Program (FRTEP).
-We strongly urge the committee to include language in the FY 2017 Agriculture Appropriations bill or accompanying report, to recognize the 1994 Land-Grant Institutions as full partners in the land-grant system by making them eligible to finally participate in these programs open to all other land-grants.
+Bill/Report Language Requested: We strongly urge the committee to include language in the FY 2018 Agriculture Appropriations bill or accompanying report, recognizing the 1994 Land-Grant Institutions as full partners in the nation's land-grant system and to help level the playing field by making them eligible to participate in these programs administered under Smith-Lever 3(d) and open to all other land-grants.

-Illustration of Inequities in Land-Grant System Funding: The first Americans were not granted Federal Land-Grant status until 1994.
+Stark Illustration of Inequities in Land-Grant System Funding: The first Americans were not granted Federal Land-Grant status until 1994.
 As earlier stated, initial funding of programs established under this Act was very modest and today, over 20 years since the enactment of the Equity in Educational Land-Grant Status Act of 1994, funding remains untenably inadequate.
 A clear illustration of the inequity in land-grant programs funding can be found in the latest appropriations for land-grant programs.
 In FY 2016, Congress appropriated \$476M for extension activities.
 The 1862s (state) received \$300M in formula-driven extension funds; 1890s (18 HBCUs) received \$46M; and 1994s (34 TCUs) received \$4.5M for competitively awarded grants.
-Further, the 1994s cannot access over \$85.5M in Smith-Lever 3(d) grant funds.
+Further, the 1994s are barred from accessing over \$85.5M in Smith-Lever 3(d) grant funds.
+Similar comparisons are reflected in the funding of the three land-grant groups research grant programs.
 These inequities cannot be justified or allowed to continue.
 The first Americans, last to join the nation's land-grant family, deserve parity.

-Programs-Solid Investment in Economic Capacity
+Programs-Solid Investment in Advancing Economic Capacity

 In the past, due to lack of expertise and training, millions of acres on Indian reservations lay fallow, underused, or had been developed using methods that caused irreparable damage.
 The Equity in Educational Land-Grant Status Act of 1994 is helping to address this situation and is our hope for the continued improvement of our reservation lands.
-Our current land-grant programs remain very small, yet critically important to us.
-It is essential that American Indians explore and adopt new and evolving technologies for managing our lands and natural resources.
-With increased capacity and program funding, we will become even more fundamental contributors to the agricultural base of the nation and the world.
+While our current land-grant programs remain very small, they are of critical importance to us.
+It is essential that Native people explore and adopt new and evolving technologies for managing our lands and natural resources.
+With increased capacity and program funding, American Indians and Alaska Natives will become even more fundamental contributors to the economic and agricultural base of the nation and the world.